stevegt/markproc/README.md

 - Internal section references use section numbers, allowing them to be easily distinguished from external references.
 - Each section heading gets a unique numeric section identifier and an associated anchor.

+### Testing

+Test cases have been added for each processing pass function to ensure the correct transformation of markdown content.